schin7/Tapestation-Quality-Checker-Cdiff/README.md

 # Tapestation-Quality-Checker---Cdiff
- QC tool for Tapestation to assess raw peak tables in .csv for expected calls for Clostridioides difficile
+ Simple Pipeline QC tool for Tapestation to assess raw peak tables in .csv for expected calls for Clostridioides difficile and output as an excel sheet.